filebrowser/filebrowser/caddy/filemanager/README_NEW.md

 If you don't set a database path, you will receive a warning like this:

-> [WARNING] A database is going to be created for your File Manager instace at C:\Users\xxxxx\.caddy\filemanager\xxxxxxxxxx.db.
-It is highly recommended that you set the 'database' option to 'xxxxxxxxxx.db'
+> [WARNING] A database is going to be created for your File Manager instace at ~/.caddy/filemanager/xxx.db.
+It is highly recommended that you set the 'database' option to 'xxx.db'

 Why?
 If you don't set a database path and you change the host or the base URL, your settings will be reseted.
 So it is *highly* recommended to set this option.